 - Medical applications

 2. Grill Lid Hinges

-Your product will stand out from the competition when it has a counterbalance lift-assist system.
+Your product will stand out from the competition with a counterbalance lift-assist system.
 Spring-loaded counterbalance hinges make lids feel lighter, safer, and more ergonomic.

 The two grill lids in the video are the exact same weight.
 The lid on the right doesn’t have a counterbalance on it.
 If you let it go, it slams down immediately and harshly.

-The lid on the left is the same, except that it adds a counterbalance hinge mechanism.
+The lid on the left is the same, except it adds a counterbalance hinge mechanism.
 Wherever you let go, it stays.
 This example lid is actually counterbalanced all the way past 90°, past the balance point.
-Even on its way down it will stay right where you want it.
+Even on its way down, it will stay right where you want it.

 3. Counterbalance Hinge Alternative